 Area V Agency on Aging

-The last day for commodities distribution for this year is Monday, December 13, 2021.
+Commodity distribution is the second Monday in February, April, June, August and December and the first Monday in October.
 Distribution will be from 10:00 a.m. until 2:00 p.m. for those who are already signed up for the program.
-We ask that participants remain in their vehicles while we load their boxes and encourage them to wear masks during the pick-up process.
+We ask that participants remain in their vehicles while we load their boxes.
 If participants are unable to pick up their box on that day they will have to wait until the next distribution date.
 Home bound clients and clients in senior housing will receive their commodities on the following Wednesday.
 To inquire about the program or notify us that you cannot pick up on the designated date, please call 782-5555.

 Senior Farmers Market Nutrition Program